 Lisa, who is Capital Placement’s Operations Manager in Bangalore picked me up around 9:30am from the hotel (The working day starts slightly later here than they do in Canada), and took me to Deloitte’s office.
 On the way, she showed me her office in case I ever needed anything, which I thought was a nice touch.

-Each intern is provided with a work laptop and their login details are generated from Deloitte’s head office in Mumbai, which can at times take some time to set up, like it did in my case.
-So, while I was waiting for my login credentials, I started on some work which did not require a laptop for my supervisor, this took me until lunch.
+Each intern is provided with a work laptop and their login details are generated from Deloitte’s head office in Mumbai, which can at times take some time to set up like it did in my case.
+So, while I was waiting for my login credentials, I started on some work that did not require a laptop for my supervisor, this took me until lunch.

 How is everyone at the firm and the work you are doing?